Sachiik0/Pedestrian-Detector/README.md

 This system detects pedestrians and vehicles using two USB cameras and YOLOv8, and displays a status message ("STOP", "GO", or "OFF") on an 8x32 LED matrix display.

-Commissioned work for Adamson University 3rd Year BS Computer Science students as part of their Capstone 1 project.

 ------------------------------------------------------------
 HARDWARE REQUIRED:
 ------------------------------------------------------------